liu-dilef/IMPOLS-task/README.md

 ## Subtask 2.
 Implicit classification

+The implicits classification task involves a binary distinction between implicature and presupposition.
+These two labels can be briefly defined as follows:
+- **Implicature** refers to the mechanism through which a meaning not explicitly stated or expressed is suggested.
+As the content is inferred by the recipients themselves, they are often less aware that it has been conveyed to them, and they are less likely to question it.
+As an instance of content implicitness, implicatures induce the addressee to extract further, unexpressed meanings from what is said.
+- **Presupposition** refers to the mechanism by which a piece of information is presented as if the recipients were already familiar with it.
+Because it is framed as shared knowledge, recipients are led to take it for granted and are therefore less likely to critically evaluate it.
+As an instance of responsibility implicitness, presuppositions attribute responsibility for the content also to the addressee.

+This subtask is applied to the subset of 1,800 excerpts containing implicit content and is split into training, development, and test sets.
+Predictions will be evaluated through the F1-score.

 |classes | total | train | dev | test |
 |:-----|-------|-------|-----|------|
 | implicatures | 900   | 600   | 100 | 200  |